 Bloomen Music: Can Blockchain Improve Claims Management and Resolution?

-Challenges in the music sector largely related to inefficient systems for the distribution of royalties.
-They are not only slow and expensive.
-A song for which the rights have been cleared in one country, might not be checked at all in another.
+Challenges in the music sector are largely related to inefficient systems for the distribution of royalties.
+They are not only slow and expensive – a song for which the rights have been cleared in one country, might not be checked at all in another.
 Often content is unmatched across systems, right owners are often unidentified and rights ownership data is inconsistent.
 Audits report that around 25% of royalties are not paid to the artists and creators due to these factors.
 In Bloomen it is our vision to help getting towards a better music ecosystem, making it fairer, more transparent and more efficient.
 We aim to achieve a number of benefits by migrating existing database solutions to a Blockchain-based system: